 Mark Schuller

-Mark Schuller is professor of Anthropology and Nonprofit and NGO Studies at Northern Illinois University and affiliate at the Faculté d’Ethnologie, l’Université d’État d’Haïti.
-Supported by the National Science Foundation Senior and CAREER Grant, Bellagio Center and others, Schuller’s research on NGOs, globalization, disasters and gender in Haiti has been published in fifty peer-reviewed articles or book chapters as well as public media.
-He authored or coedited eight books including Humanity’s Last Stand: Confronting Global Catastrophe.
-He is co-director / co-producer of documentary Poto Mitan: Haitian Women, Pillars of the Global Economy (2009).
-Schuller is co-editor of Berghahn Books’ Catastrophes in Context: a Series in Engaged Social Science on Disasters and University of Alabama Press’ NGOgraphies: a Series of Ethnographic Reflections of NGOs.
-Recipient of the Margaret Mead Award and the Anthropology in Media Award, and the Haitian Studies Association’s Award for excellence, he is active in several solidarity efforts.
+Mark Schuller is director of the Center for Nonprofit and NGO Studies and professor of Anthropology at Northern Illinois University.
+Supported by the National Science Foundation Senior and CAREER Grant, Bellagio Center and others, Schuller's research on NGOs, disasters, globalization and gender in Haiti has been published in over fifty peer-reviewed articles or book chapters.
+In addition to publishing scores of public media articles, Schuller has been interviewed for dozens of traditional media stories, podcasts and documentaries.
+He authored or coedited eight books including Humanity's Last Stand.
+He is co-director/co-producer of documentary Poto Mitan: Haitian Women, Pillars of the Global Economy (2009).
+Schuller is co-editor of Berghahn Books' Catastrophes in Context and University of Alabama Press' NGOGraphies.
+He is co-chair of the Risk and Disaster Topical Interest Group at the Society for Applied Anthropology and secretary of the Association for Political and Legal Anthropology.
+Recipient of the Margaret Mead Award, the Anthropology in Media Award and the Haitian Studies Association's Award for Excellence, Schuller is active in several solidarity efforts.
+View a more detailed list of publications and projects.

 Books